drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/graphql.md

 ## Before You Get Started

-This tutorial only shows you how to integrate your Drash application with GraphQL.
-To learn more about using GraphQL, please refer to [GraphQL docs](https://graphql.org/).
+This tutorial only shows you how to set up your Drash application to use GraphQL.
+To learn more about using GraphQL, please refer to the [GraphQL documentation](https://graphql.org/).

 To use this service, edit your `deps.ts` file to include the service.